 IRC is seeking a qualified team to conduct an independent end-of-project evaluation of Triple-S. Apply before 17 March 2014.

-What are the future perspectives for rural water supply and what do the data tell us about life-cycle costs and service levels provided by handpumps?
-IRC held a debate around data collected through Triple-S and WASHCost in Burkina Faso and Mozambique.
+What will rural water supply look like in the future?
+IRC held a debate on this question, using data on costs and service levels collected through Triple-S and WASHCost in Burkina Faso and Mozambique.

 Rural water services in Arbinda and Gorgadji, two communes in the Sahel region of Burkina Faso are gradually improving, thanks to monitoring, evaluation and support to stakeholders.